Skip to main content

 PRE-CALCULUS MATHEMATICS 12 (MPREC12)

-Prerequisite: Pre-Calculus Math 11
+Requisite skills are learned in: Pre-Calculus Math 11

 This course requires a solid understanding of the skills from Pre-Calculus Math 11 for students to be successful, and is designed for students interested in applying for post-secondary programs in Science, Applied Science, Commerce, and Math.
 The course focuses on theoretical math topics that prepare students for the Calculus 12 course.
 These topics include but are not limited to: Trigonometry (functions and identities), Exponential Functions, Transformations, Logarithms, Polynomials, Rational Functions, and Geometric Sequences and Series.
 Students with a credit for this course are eligible to take Calculus 12 concurrently.
 This course meets graduation requirements and leads students towards some university entrance requirements.